scp756-221/tool-container/README.md

    make TARGET_ARCH= ... dev
    ~~~

-4. Once *both* architectural images have been pushed to the development
+4. Once *both* architectural images have been pushed to the
-   registry, push the combined manifest to the registry
+   development registry, push the combined manifest to the registry
-   (note that you don't specify an architecture because this is only
+   (note that you although you specify an architecture to satisfy the
-   run once and can be run on either architecture):
+   Makefile, it is ignored because this command is run once and can be
+   run on either architecture):

    ~~~
-   make manifest
+   make TARGET_ARCH= ... manifest
    ~~~

 5. Once the image is ready for student use, push the public image: